-Off Premise Extension.
+An Off Premise Extension is also known as an OPX.
 Directly connect user’s telephone system with secondary remote location’s equipment that is located off the premises of the phone system that is transferring the telephone call.

-The telephone number of the device that originates a call.
-The originating number is normally supplied as an ANI.
+The originating number is the telephone number of the device that originates a call.

-The central office or switching base location where a call or service originates.
+The originating office is the central office or switching base location where a call or service originates.

 Originating Point (SS#7)

-A Wide Area Telecommunications Service that permits customers to make high-volume long-distance calls within assigned geographic areas.
+OUT-WATS is also known as Outbound Wide Area Telecommunications Service.
+It permits customers to make high-volume long-distance calls within assigned geographic areas.
 The calls are bulk billed rather than individually billed.

 – P –

-A bundle of data.
-Packet delivery is the most relevant measure of an IP network.
+A packet is also known as a bundle of data.
+The packet delivery is the most relevant measure of an IP network.

-A data transmission method in which data is transferred via packets.
-A packet is a block of data.
-Packets are sent using a store-and-forward method across nodes in a network so various routes can be taken efficiently to avoid overloading the single facility.
+Packet switching is a data transmission method where data is transferred via packets.
+Since a packet is a block of data, packets are sent using a store-and-forward method across nodes in a network so various routes can be taken efficiently to avoid overloading the single facility.
 Paths are not permanent but transient and powerful.

-Password Authentication Protocol.
-A security language that establishes a two-way handshake to verify the identity of two computers.
+PAP is also known as Password Authentication Protocol.
+It is a security language that establishes a two-way handshake to verify the identity of two computers.
 In PAP, passwords are sent in text format.